n4vrl0s3/n4vrl0s3/README.md

 - :seedling: Exploring about how world works.

-- :zap: In my free time, I teach about and read novel.
+- :zap: In my free time, I'm study about Tech and read novel.

 - :mailbox:How to reach me: <a href="">Instagram</a>